Nino Paid

-Jacquan Andrews (born August 14, 2001), known professionally as Nino Paid, is an American rapper from Landover, Maryland.
+Jacquan Andrews, known professionally as Nino Paid, is an American rapper from Landover, Maryland.
 He released his first single, "Pain & Possibilities," from his debut studio album Can't Go Bacc, which led to him signing a distribution deal with Signal Records.
-As of 2025, he has released two studio albums.
+As of 2025, he has released three studio albums.
 He was named on Pigeons & Planes 2025 list of "25 Artists to Watch."

 Early life

 Jacquan Andrews grew up in Prince George's County, Maryland.
 Around the age of four, he and his three siblings were removed from their parents' custody by D.C. child services, split into pairs, and placed in the foster care system.
 He experienced years of abuse and homelessness before he and his younger sister were adopted by a construction worker father and a church cook mother.

 Initially, Andrews was wary of moving into their newfound home, having learned not to expect stability from the foster care system.
 He remembered telling his sister not to unpack her bag so they wouldn't "get too comfortable where we are right here," though his mother promised him she "will never give up on" them.
 Andrews called his mother a "saint," where she never drank or smoked, but had a complicated relationship with his late father.
 Because his mother was traditional, he wore his father's old clothes to school, which resulted in him being singled out among his peers.

 Andrews began making songs at around the age of eight.
 At 14, he began rapping under the stage name Zeal, releasing his first song, "Change," on August 9, 2017.
 He halted his musical career before returning to the scene as Nino Paid in 2022.

 During high school, he spent time in in-school suspension (ISS).
 He later earned his GED while incarcerated at Philadelphia's juvenile detention center on charges of robbery and auto theft.
 After being released, he enrolled at Prince George's Community College but dropped out during his first semester.